sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

 You've now finished your nice form view for the ``BlogPost`` model.
 Now it's time to test it out by creating a post.

-After pressing the "Create"-button, you probably see a green message like:
+After pressing the "Create" button, you probably see a green message like:
 *Item "AppBundle\Entity\BlogPost:00000000192ba93c000000001b786396" has been successfully created.*

-While it's very friendly of the SonataAdminBundle to notify the admin of a succesvol creation, the classname and some sort of hash aren't really nice to read.
+While it's very friendly of the SonataAdminBundle to notify the admin of a succesful creation, the classname and some sort of hash aren't really nice to read.
 This is the default string representation of an object in the SonataAdminBundle.
 You can change it by defining a ``__toString()`` magic method on your model or by defining a ``toString()`` (note: no underscore prefix) method in the Admin class.
-This recieves the object:
+This recieves the object to transform to a string as the first parameter:

 .. code-block:: php